How Do Corporations Work? What to Know About Shareholders, Directors, and Officers

 A three-column table comparing the roles and key functions of shareholders, directors, and officers in a corporation.
 The 'Shareholders' column describes their role as initial investors and highlights key functions such as electing directors, voting on major company decisions, and expecting returns on their investment.
 The 'Directors' column explains their role in guiding strategic decisions and selecting officers, with a focus on protecting and representing shareholders' interests.
 The 'Officers' column outlines their responsibility for managing daily operations, carrying out tasks relevant to their roles, implementing board strategies, and serving as a communication link between the board and the company

-Fiduciary Duties for Directors and Officers
+What are Fiduciary Duties for Directors and Officers?

 The duty of care means directors and officers need to make careful, well-informed decisions for the corporation.
 They should take time to understand the business fully, and their choices should be based on careful thought and honest judgment.

-What Is Incorporation, or Incorporating?
+What is Incorporation, or Incorporating?

 Some states call the incorporation document a “Certificate of Incorporation” or the “Articles of Incorporation”.